Estimated reading time: 3 minutes

 Berry tart recipe

-Berry tarts (or pie) are one of our favourite ways to eat berries.
-They are quick and really easy to make, and very delicious.
+Berry tarts (or pies) are one of our favourite ways to eat berries.
+They are quick and easy to make, and very delicious.
 The whole thing only takes about half an hour from start to finish.

 Here’s the recipe to make about 24 tarts: